RhetTbull/osxphotos/README.md

 ## What is osxphotos?

-OSXPhotos provides the ability to manipulate the Apple's Photos app database on Mac OS X.
+OSXPhotos provides the ability to interact with and query Apple's Photos app library database on Mac OS X.

 ## Supported operating systems